SGM Herbert A. Friedman (Ret.)

 The Rangers originally expected to land at Salines airfield.
 When it was discovered that the enemy had set up runway obstacles, a decision was made to have them parachute (in some cases with double loads) from 500 feet altitude.
 Since the men had removed their gear, they had to refit in the aircraft.
 The aircraft were out of assigned order and the runway clearing team would not be the first on the field.
 The Air Force refused to conduct a mass parachute drop requested by the Rangers.
 There was an alleged problem with the prompt evacuation of the wounded because Army helicopter pilots were not qualified to land on Navy ships.
 This requirement was quickly waived.
 As an example of further interservice rivalry, Norman Schwarzkopf adds in It Doesnt take a Hero, Bantam Books, 1992, that he had to give a Marine Colonel a direct order and threat of court-martial to fly Army Rangers in Marine helicopters.
 The 82nd Airborne had serious dehydration problems and this led directly to the introduction of light-weight BDUs shortly after the operation.

 Perhaps the most famous of the fiascoes was depicted in the Clint Eastwood movie Heartbreak Ridge.
-Enemy machineguns pinned down navy SEALs assaulting the Governor-Generals mansion.
+Enemy machine-guns pinned down navy SEALs assaulting the Governor-Generals mansion.
 Two American gunships flew overhead but the men on the ground were unable to communicate directly with them.
-As a result, one man actually placed a phone call from the mansion to Fort Bragg N.C to request a fire mission.
+There were major problems with the radios of the various services and communication was curtailed.
+As a result, one pinned-down American actually used his personal credit card to send a collect call from the mansion to Fort Bragg N.C to request a fire mission.
+The message was forwarded from North Carolina to the naval ships off shore and the fire order was carried out.
 Despite all this, the casualty rate for United States forces were only 19 dead and 116 wounded.
 The Grenada military suffered 49 dead and 358 wounded.
 The Cuban count was 29 dead and over a hundred wounded.